Writing instructional objectives is a crucial skill in training and development.

 To create well-defined objectives, focus on three key components:

 a.
-Performance: Specify what participants will be able to do after the training.
+Performance: Specify what participants can do after the training.
 It can be a skill, behavior, or task they should be able to perform successfully.

 b.
 Conditions: Describe the context or conditions under which the performance is expected.
 Consider the resources, tools, or constraints participants will encounter.